 Transport and Traffic Management - Marulan South Operations

-All material from the Peppertree Quarry, and most from the Marulan South Limestone site, is transported by rail.
+Most material from the Marulan South Limestone site is transported by rail.
 Trains connect with the Main Southern Railway and travel to the Maldon Rail Terminal for offloading before trucking to required locations across Sydney.